Three Core Values of Development

 Over the past decades, the definition and understanding of the term ‘development’ have dramatically changed.
 The three core values of development by Denis Goulet represent that change in how we define development.

 However, these measures were based on the assumption of the ‘trickle-down effect’, implying that an increase in national income or per capita income will automatically reach the masses.
-Furthermore, it did not take inequality into account and neglected the need for the redistribution of wealth.
+Moreover, it did not take inequality into account and neglected the need for the redistribution of wealth.
 Furthermore, empirical observations by economists indicated that nations often met their growth targets without any change in the situation of poverty, unemployment or quality of life of the poor.
 Hence, growth without a specific focus on redistribution was accompanied by increasing inequalities in developing nations.

 Goulet’s three core values of development